-Based upon the analyses of the typologies exercise the following red flags are provided for information.
+Based upon the analyses of the typologies exercise undertaken by the FATF the following red flags are provided for information.
 It must be remembered that these are red flags, which should prompt further enquiry and consideration.
 Appearance does not necessarily indicate money laundering.